shakacode/react-validation-layer/README.md

 type GetValidityFor = (attr: string | KeyPath) => boolean | null;
 ```

 Returns validity for the field.
-Keep in mind that in case if layer, according to strategy, isn't ready yet to provide feedback, it will return `null`.
+Keep in mind that in case if layer, according to strategy, isn't ready to provide feedback yet, it will return `null`.

 ### `layer.getStatusFor`